Plugin Author: Sucuri Inc.

 What is the blacklist monitoring?

-Another very interesting feature of the Security Malware Scanner is that it incorporates various blacklist engines.
-Security blacklist engines include the following:
+Another very interesting feature of the Security Malware Scanner is that it checks various blacklist engines, including the following:

 - Sucuri Labs